-- Best toy organizer for the living room: Homfa Kids Toy Storage Cabinet
+- Best for the living room: Kinsuite Kids Toy Storage Cabinet

-- Best toy organizer for a small space: VASAGLE Lift-Top Storage Chest
+- Best smaller spaces: VASAGLE Lift-Top Storage Chest

-- Best toy organizer for outdoors: Keter Novel 90 Gallon Deck Box Organizer
+- Best for outdoors: Keter Novel 90 Gallon Deck Box Organizer

-- Best toy organizer for the kids’ room: Delta Children Deluxe Toy Storage Organizer
+- Best for the kids’ room: Delta Children Deluxe Toy Storage Organizer

-- Best toy organizer for the long term: Ziploc WeatherShield Clear Storage Box
+- Best for long term storage: Ziploc WeatherShield Clear Storage Box

-- Best toy organizer under $30: Mintwood Design Extra Large Woven Rope Basket
+- Best budget: Mintwood Design Extra Large Woven Rope Basket

 Features to consider when shopping for the best toy organizer